hhollandmoritz/hhollandmoritz.github.io/_pages/about.md

 ---

 I am a post-doctoral researcher at the University of New Hampshire.
-I use molecular and computational tools to study microbial communities.
-My research focuses on the environmental conditions which influence community assembly and the molecular mechanisms that underpin community functional traits and how to translate those traits into predictive models.
+I use molecular and computational tools to study  plant-associated and soil microbial communities.
+My research focuses on the environmental conditions which influence community assembly and the molecular mechanisms that underpin community functional traits.
+I am  particularly interested in using microbial functional traits in conjunction with community assembly theory to develop more accurate predictive models of carbon release in terrestrial ecosystems.

-I'm passionate about science communication, diversity and inclusion in STEM, and teaching computational skills.
+In addition to my research interests, I'm passionate about science communication, diversity and inclusion in STEM, and lowering barriers to acquisition of computational skills for budding scientists.

 Check out my [Twitter](https://twitter.com/hhollandmoritz?lang=en) account.